The 30 Best Museums In Holland (Suggested By Locals)

 Address: Sint Agathaplein 1, 2611 HR Delft

-The Prinsenhof museum has much more to offer in terms of historical value than a single bullet hole.
+The Prinsenhof Museum has much more to offer regarding historical value than a single bullet hole.
 You can also learn more about famous people from Delft, such as the painter Johannes Vermeer and the scientists Antoni van Leeuwenhoek and Hugo De Groot, who were all world-famous in their days.

 Up-to-date information about opening hours and exhibitions in The Prinsenhof Museum can be found on their website.